octopus-digital-strategy/comment-notification-receptients/readme.md

 - Adding necesary plugin files.
 - Adding WPExpress.
 - Adding Settings Page for the plugin.
-- Creating a function to return all admin users
+- Creating a function to return all admin users.
+- Showing all administrators using checkboxes on the frontend.